 Is the Pass open at weekends ?

-The Pass is open on the last weekend of the month, from 1pm until 6pm.
+The Pass is open each Sunday, from 10am until 6pm.
 It is also open during weekends in (Belgian) school holidays from 10am until 6pm.

 For weekends during the Christmas holidays, check the calendar.